-Proportion of road assets in acceptable condition (as defined by Auckland Transport's Asset Managem Plans) 92% lent 95% 94.6% EXCEEDED Road maintenance standard (ride quality) as measured t smooth travel exposure (ST for all sealed urban and rura roads Dy Rural: 88% E)10 Rural: 78% Rural: 92% Urban: 84% Rural: 92% Urban: 84% EXCEEDED The average quality of ride a sealed local road network measured by STE ^{11} 85% 85% N/A
+Proportion of road assets in acceptable condition (as defined by AT's Asset Management Plans) 92% 95% 94.6% EXCEEDED Road maintenance standards (ride quality) as measured by smooth travel exposure (STE) 10 for all sealed urban and rural roads Rural: 88% Urban: 78% Rural: 92% Urban: 84% Rural: 92% Urban: 84% EXCEEDED The average quality of ride on a sealed local road network, measured by STE 11 N/A - not a performance measure in AT's SOI 85% 85% N/A

-^{} Smooth Travel Exposure (STE) is a customer outcome measure indicating 'ride quality'.
+10 Smooth Travel Exposure (STE) is a customer outcome measure indicating 'ride quality'.
 It is an indication of the percentage of vehicle kilometres travelled on a road network with roughness below a defined upper threshold level.
 The threshold varies depending on the traffic volume band and urban/rural environment of the road.